Toni Childs: 1991–1993: House of Hope

-1994-1997: The Woman's Boat and The Very Best of
+1994–1997: The Woman's Boat and The Very Best of

-Following her departure from A&M, Childs was signed by DGC Records, a subsidiary of Geffen Records.
+Following her departure from A&M, Childs was signed by Geffen Records.
 She then released her third album, The Woman's Boat, in 1994.
 The album's emphasis on femininity and womanhood was framed by the opening track "Womb" and the closing track "Death".
 Cameos on the album from Peter Gabriel, Robert Fripp, and Zap Mama echoed the world beat of her earlier albums.
 The Woman's Boat featured more programming and computer-based textures than the previous two albums, notably "Welcome to the World" and the single "Lay Down Your Pain", and it contains some darker tracks such as "Predator" and "I Just Want Affection", mixed with mellow highlights "Long Time Coming" and "I Met a Man" (featuring Peter Gabriel).
 While the album did not elicit a lot of reviewer response, Q magazine described it as "epic" in its scope.
-Although she was nominated for another Grammy Award for Best Female Rock Performance, the album sold poorly, and Childs was again left without a record label.
+Although she was nominated for another Grammy Award for Best Female Rock Performance, the album sold poorly because Gary Gersh her original A&R man left Geffen to become head of Capitol Records and hire her then manager Perry Watts-Russell to head Capitol's A&R, and Childs was again left without a record label.
 According to Soundscan, The Woman's Boat has sold 66,000 units in the U.S. since its release in 1994 up until 2006.
 A music video was produced for the song "Welcome To The World".

 In 1995, Childs was featured on the soundtrack to the film Boys on the Side singing a cover of Al Green's "Take Me to the River", although the song was not included on the soundtrack album and has never been commercially released.

-In 1996, The Very Best of Toni Childs was released, becoming the fifth biggest-selling album of 1996 in Australia on the back of the re-release of her cover of Jimmy Cliff's "Many Rivers to Cross", which she recorded in 1989.
-The "Best of" collection also became her third platinum-selling top-10 album in New Zealand, and was certified six times platinum in Australia.
+In 1996, The Very Best of Toni Childs was released, becoming the fifth-biggest-selling album of 1996 in Australia on the back of the re-release of her cover of Jimmy Cliff's "Many Rivers to Cross", which she recorded in 1989.
+The "Best of" collection also became her third top-10 album in New Zealand, and was certified six times platinum in Australia.
 Her version of Many Rivers to Cross was featured prominently in television advertisements for the National Australia Bank at the time.

 She retired from touring in 1997 after developing Graves' disease and starting the "Dream a Dolphin" charity.